huijing/huijing.github.io/_posts/2014-12-01-how-i-started-with-jekyll-and-github-pages.md

 - The default URL follows a style called `date`, which looks like `/:categories/:year/:month/:day/:title.html`
 - To specify your own post URLs, set the permalink in the `config.yml` file like so:

+{% prism markup %}

         permalink: /blog/:title
+{% endprism %}
 and this will give you a URL of `http://www.SITENAME.com/blog/POST-TITLE/`
 - Full list of options can be found [here](http://jekyllrb.com/docs/permalinks/)

 ### _sass